jopilk/hello-world/README.md

 # hello-world
-My first repository used to learn GitHub
+My first repository used to learn GitHub.

 Editing this file in another branch called readme-edits.

 Now editing in the base branch.